-OLG believes that Gaming Bundle 1 (Ottawa Area) represents a valuable commercial opportunity to serve a market that has room for growth.
-With the goal of improving the delivery of gaming in the Ottawa Area, OLG wishes to recruit a suitably qualified service provider to assist OLG in:
+OLG believes that Gaming Bundle 8 (Niagara) represents a valuable commercial opportunity.
+OLG wishes to recruit a suitably qualified service provider to assist OLG in:

-- leveraging the success of the existing Gaming Site in Gaming Zone E4 which has an established customer base and experienced employees; - improving service in the market through the expansion of the number of Electronic Gaming Positions (up to 2,000 Electronic Gaming Positions) and the potential introduction of Live Table Gaming Positions (up to 600 Live Table Gaming Positions) and enhancing non-gaming amenities as appropriate; and - earning a reasonable return on capital investment over the duration of the Casino Operating and Services Agreement.
+- leveraging the success of the existing Gaming Sites in Gaming Zone SW10 and SW11, each of which has an established customer base and experienced employees; - subject to approval by OLG and others, as described below, considering the potential relocation of the existing Gaming Site in Gaming Zone SW10; - enhancing non-gaming amenities as appropriate; and - earning a reasonable return on capital investment over the duration of the Casino Operating and Services Agreement.